 This is where the banking app idea is put into realization.
-Well, it is the most expensive step of creating a banking mobile application as it requires an ample amount of time and efforts by developers.
+Well, it is the most expensive step of banking mobile app development as it requires an ample amount of time and efforts by developers.

 As per the IT industry trends, the best approach is to go with the agile development methodology which helps in faster development cycle and a reliable software.
 The agile methodology enables a swift and flexible banking app development by using the existing customer data.
 This iterative development process will help banking institutions come up with more innovative products and services.